neurodata/neurodata.io/content/about/agreements.md

 #### Flourish

-> I commit to [flow](https://smile.amazon.com/dp/0061339202/ref=cm_sw_r_tw_dp_98W0QE34BZEKYH6DNFS9) in, and expand, our individual and collective flourishing I commit to supporting all the members of  NeuroData to flow in, and expand, your individual and collective flourishing.
+> I commit to [flow](https://smile.amazon.com/dp/0061339202/ref=cm_sw_r_tw_dp_98W0QE34BZEKYH6DNFS9) in, and expand, our individual and collective flourishing.
+I commit to supporting all the members of  NeuroData to flow in, and expand, your individual and collective flourishing.

-Implicit in this commitment is an acknowledgement that each of us defines flourishing and collective for ourselves, thus I commit to support you in *your* definition of flourishing and collective, not mine.
+Implicit in this commitment is an acknowledgement that each of us defines flourishing and collective for ourselves; thus I commit to support you in *your* definitions of flourishing and collective, not mine.

 #### Resources